explainers-by-googlers/opener-storage-partitioning/README.md

 ### Concrete Example

-If a publisher, say publisher.example, has a tracking iframe, say tracker.example, then before storage partitioning that iframe would have had access to the same storage partition as a tab loading tracker.example would have.
+If a publisher, say publisher.example, embeds a tracking iframe, say tracker.example, then before storage partitioning that iframe would have had access to the same storage partition as a top-level tab loading tracker.example would have.
 After storage partitioning, that iframe will have its own partition so might want additional information in order to track the user.
-One approach the iframe might take would be to open tracker.example in a new window and use the opener reference to engage in synchronous or asynchronous communication to link the two storage partitions (the third-party iframe one and the first-party window one) for tracker.example.
+One approach the iframe might take would be to open tracker.example in a new window and use the [opener reference](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener) to engage in synchronous or asynchronous communication to establish a communication channel between the two partitions (the third-party iframe and the first-party window) for tracker.example.

 ## Proposed Solutions